 When Sarah and Eddie spend seven perfect days together, Sarah falls head over heels in love and is certain Eddie feels the same – until Eddie leaves to go on holiday and never calls again.
 Sarah’s friends tell her she’s been ghosted and needs to move on, but Sarah is certain that something must have happened to explain his silence.
 What if she’s right?

 The Spanish Promise by Karen Swan

 The Spanish Promise is bestselling novelist Karen Swan’s sizzling new summer novel.
-Charlotte Fairfax, a wealth counsellor, is asked to travel to Madrid to assist the family of a dying man who plans to give his great wealth to a young woman that they’ve never heard of.
+Charlotte Fairfax is asked to travel to Madrid to assist the family of a dying man who plans to give his great wealth to a young woman that they’ve never heard of.
 When the woman denies any knowledge of the gift, Charlotte begins to investigate the family’s history and uncovers a dark and shocking story of two people pulled apart by conflict.

 Buy The Spanish Promise

 Between the Orange Groves by Nadia Marks